Summer Programs at SACI in Florence and Venice

 Venice is a city renowned for both its traditional art treasures and its celebration of innovative contemporary art.
 In the Summer Venice program, you’ll visit the city’s great museums and contemporary art exhibitions while learning the fundamentals of digital photography.
 Every other year, it’s also an unforgettable opportunity to experience the Venice Art Biennale.

 Participants in SACI’s Summer Venice program earn three studio art credits in Digital Photography and three art history credits in Contemporary Art: Biennale and Beyond (Art Biennale years) or Contemporary Art in Historic Venice (non-Art Biennale years).

 Field Trips and Hands-on Learning

 Investigate worlds both old and new when you study abroad in Venice, Italy.
-On-Site Program Director Jacopo Santini will lead you on photo shoots and field trips throughout Venice, including La Casa dei Tre Oci on the island of Giudecca, and teach you Photoshop, Camera Raw, and other editing programs.
+On-Site Program Director Jacopo Santini will lead you on photo shoots and field trips throughout Venice to the island of Giudecca, the Venetian Ghetto, Lido, Sant'Elena, and the San Michele Cemetery.
+You will learn Photoshop, Camera Raw, and other editing programs.
 Our programs encourage you to combine an artist’s eye with your technical knowledge, and create photographic records about a city that has been “written on water.”
 The goal is to develop your personal vision, a consciousness of photography as a language, and to create portfolios of the highest quality.